ibexa/documentation-developer/docs/update_and_migration/from_2.5/adapt_code_to_v3.md

 ### Automatic code refactoring (optional)

-To simplify the process of adapting your code to Symfony 5, you can use [Rector, a reconstructor tool](https://github.com/rectorphp/rector) that will automatically refactor your Symfony and PHPunit code.
+To simplify the process of adapting your code to Symfony 5, you can use [Rector, a reconstructor tool](https://github.com/rectorphp/rector) that automatically refactors your Symfony and PHPunit code.

 To properly refactor your code, you might need to run the Rector `process` command for each Symfony version from 4.0 to 5.0 in turn: